Cricket: South Africa v Australia 1st Test scoreboard

-Durban, South Africa, March 2, 2018 (AFP) - - Scores at the end of Australia's first innings on the second day of the first Test between South Africa and Australia at Kingsmead on Friday:
+Durban, South Africa, March 2, 2018 (AFP) - - Scores at the close of play on the second day of the first Test between South Africa and Australia at Kingsmead on Friday:

 C. Bancroft c De Kock b Philander 5